tinect/TinectRedirects/README.md

 - 302 (temporary) redirects
 - Import/Export profile
 - redirect just when there would be a error
-- auto add 404 error in list
+- auto add 404 error in list (configurable)

 ## 🚀 How to install
 ### Composer install (recommended)